 Annual Trout Stockings in Sweet Arrow Lake

-The Northern Swatara Creek Watershed Association (NSCWA) exceeded its goal for last year but needs your help for 2013!
-The association raised $1,600 which enabled them to stock 70 big fish or ‘Lunkers’ in Sweet Arrow Lake last April.
+The Northern Swatara Creek Watershed Association (NSCWA) needs your continued help.
+The association stocked 100 big fish or ‘Lunkers’ in Sweet Arrow Lake last May.
 Many reports of ‘Lunker’ catches were reported!

 Fundraising for this year's Lunker stocking is underway!